-So it seems a 13th-century project wasn’t wasted at all – it’s helping the 21st-century Welsh person to earn a living :DDD
+But it seems a grand 13th-century project wasn’t wasted after all – it seems to be helping the 21st-century Welsh person to earn a living :DDD

 On a final note:

-In August 2018 Caerphilly Castle will see two new family attractions – an interactive Maze and a mystical Dragon’s Lair.
+In August 2018 Caerphilly Castle saw two new family attractions – an interactive Maze and a mystical Dragon’s Lair.
 You can find more information about these new developments HERE

 The small town of Caerphilly doesn’t seem to be a fascinating place to visit, the castle seems to be the only attraction here.
 Although the castle and the grounds cover a truly large area, so one can easily spend half a day roaming around.